Jatna's tarsier: Etymology

-The species was named Jatna's tarsier (Tarsuis supriatnai) in honour of Dr. Jatna Supriatnai, an Indonesian conservationist who has dedicated much of his professional life contributing to biodiversity and environmental conservation works in Indonesia, particularly on tarsiers.
+The species was named Jatna's tarsier (Tarsuis supriatnai) in honour of Dr. Jatna Supriatna, an Indonesian conservationist who has dedicated much of his professional life contributing to biodiversity and environmental conservation works in Indonesia, particularly on tarsiers.

 Ecology

 Morphology

 Distribution and range of Tarsius supriatnai and other tarsier species in Sulawesi, Indonesia:

 Aside from the common basal characteristics shared amongst all tarsier species (disproportionately enlarged eyes and ears, elongated tarsal bones, and the ability to rotate their heads 180 degrees in both directions), Jatna's tarsiers possess a very similar morphology to Gursky's spectral tarsiers, except with a generally larger bare spot at the base of its ear, a less shortened hind foot, a substantially longer tail, and longer middle finger.

 While surveys of wild populations of Jatna's tarsier indicate that body weight and tail lengths are generally within the range of other tarsier species, body weight dimorphism between males and females may be greater than that of other tarsier species.
-Males weigh around 135g while females weight around 104-114g, while male tail lengths measure around 246mm and female tail lengths measure around 232-243mm.
+Males weigh around 135 g while females weight around 104 to 114 g, while male tail lengths measure around 246 mm and female tail lengths measure around 232 to 243 mm.